Bricktech2000/Website/website/public/Dragon-Saliva/index.md

 >
 > [Wikipedia](https://en.wikipedia.org/wiki/Scoville_scale)

-As soon as my father shared his observation with me, I **immediately** jumped onboard. _We were going to make one of the world's most spicy hot sauces._
+As soon as my father shared his observation with me, I **immediately** jumped onboard. _We were going to make one of the world's most spicy hot sauce._

 ## The Plan